‘Get up at 4am’ they said. ‘Make sure you start before sunrise’.

 I’m a freelancer who has got very used to managing her own hours.
 Often working late in the evening and rolling out of bed, blurry-eyed and stumbling to my desk, 2 minutes before 9am.

-But if my trip to Australia’s outback has taught me anything, it’s this – some things are worth getting up very early for.
+But if my trip to Australia’s Northern Territory has taught me anything, it’s this – some things are worth getting up at unholy hours for.

 The Kings Canyon Rim Walk is a 6.5 km/3.5 hour trek.
-You’re advised to start early as the second half is pretty unshaded; most people want to make sure they have completed it before 10am and you won’t even be allowed to start after 9am due to the hot weather.
+You’re advised to start early as the second half is pretty unshaded; most people want to make sure they have completed it before 10am and you’re prevented from starting after 9am due to the harshness of the sun.